j0sh-k1m/vocabi/README.md

 # Running/Building

 Due to the nature of this application, it is difficult to download and run your own instance of Vocabi.
-Thus, I hope to get this application hosted so that it can be available.
+Thus, I hope to get this application hosted at some point so that it can be available.
 When that happens, an update will be provided here.